AyatMostafa/Programming-Language/README.md

 # ProgrammingLanguage
-A programming language is designed and implemented using the Lex and Yacc compiler generating package.
+A programming language is designed and implemented using the Lex and Yacc compiler generating package to be used as a compiler for C language.

 # If - Else statement